 - W Singapore Sentosa Cove

 - Andaz Singapore

 - Hilton Orchard Singapore

-Exquisitely restored just three years ago, the hotel is brimming with heritage charm and style, transporting guests to a time when famed writers such as Rudyard Kipling once roamed its courtyards.
+Exquisitely restored just a few years ago, the hotel is brimming with heritage charm and style, transporting guests to a time when famed writers such as Rudyard Kipling once roamed its courtyards.
 Yet it’s surprisingly modern too, with state-of-the-art technology in each of its 115 rooms and suites.

 Lofty four-metre ceilings and polished teakwood floors set the scene, with 24-hour butler service and a myriad of delicious dining options adding to the indulgence.
 Stop for a Singapore Sling at the Long Bar, enjoy sumptuous steaks at Butcher’s Block, feast on North Indian cuisine at the Tiffin Room and more.

 Frequently described as ‘a Jenga tower rising above the busy streets of Singapore’, Pan Pacific Orchard is a high rise tropical oasis on the doorstep of Orchard station, and within easy reach of malls including Palais Renaissance, ION Orchard, and Isetan Scotts.

 Designed by WOHA Architects, the team behind the Crowne Plaza Changi Airport and cliffside Alila Villas Uluwatu in Bali, the hotel has been created with the environment in mind – bringing the outside in through lush plantings, 120m green walls and towering open-air cutouts.